Skip to content

 return resolved_path

-except (OSError, ValueError, PermissionError) as e:
+except (OSError, ValueError, PermissionError):

 # ANY path resolution failure is treated as a security threat